redhat-developer/s2i-dotnetcore/README.md

 Note: to build RHEL 7 based images, you need to run the build on a properly subscribed RHEL machine.
-To build CentOS images on RHEL, set BUILD_CENTOS=true.
-On non-RHEL, building CentOS images is the default.
+To build CentOS images on RHEL, set IMAGE_OS=CENTOS.
+On Fedora, building Fedora images is the default.
+To build Fedora images explicitly, set IMAGE_OS=FEDORA.
+On non-RHEL and non-Fedora systems, building CentOS images is the default.

 Usage
 ---------------------------------